codeplaysoftware/portBLAS/README.md

 Numerical Linear Algebra is the science area in charge of identifying the most common operations and seeking their best implementation.
-To do this, the researchers should consider the numerical stability of the selected algorithm, and the platform on the operation will be solved.
+To do this, the researchers should consider the numerical stability of the selected algorithm, and the platform on which the operation will be solved.
 The first analysis studies the accuracy of the solution while the second one compares the performances of the different implementations to select the best one.

 Nowadays, all the numerical computations are based on a set of standard libraries on which the most common operations are implemented.
 These libraries